crawl/crawl/crawl-ref/INSTALL.md

     pip install pyyaml
     ```

-5. In the DCSS source, run `gen-all.cmd` inside `crawl-ref/source/util/`.
-This
-   step must be executed any time you update to a new version of the source (or
-   if you have modified tile data or unrandarts).

-6. Open `crawl-ref.sln` in Visual Studio, this is in `crawl-ref/source/MSVC/`.
+5. Open `crawl-ref.sln` in Visual Studio, this is in `crawl-ref/source/MSVC/`.

-7. Select the configuration you want such as `Release Tiles` from the build
+6. Select the configuration you want such as `Release Tiles` from the build
    configurations menu on the main toolbar; `crawl.exe` is compiled by
    selecting "Build Solution" in the BUILD menu.